 GeoStabilization International® responded to an emergency road closure where a landslide destroyed the outbound travel lane right up to the centerline.
 The lane dropped down 28 vertical feet and forced a complete road closure.
-GeoStabilization’s crews installed multiple rows of SuperNails® and reinforced shotcrete to stabilize the site from above and from temporary access benches.
+GeoStabilization’s crews installed multiple rows of SuperNails™ and reinforced shotcrete to stabilize the site from above and from temporary access benches.
 Next, reticulated SuperMicropiles™ were installed at the bottom of the repair and encapsulated with a reinforced concrete cap.
-These initial tasks, coupled with the shotcrete wall, provided a robust foundation for the Geosynthetically Confined Soil (GCS™) Services which were then utilized for the repair.
-A wall re-established the roadway width, shoulder, and guardrail area that existed prior to the slope’s failure.
+These initial tasks, coupled with the shotcrete wall, provided a robust foundation for the Geosynthetically Confined Soil® (GCS®) wall which was then utilized for the repair.
+The wall re-established the roadway width, shoulder, and guardrail area that existed prior to the slope’s failure.

 In the Mid-Atlantic Region of the United States a rockslide occurred that presented a variety of problems for the state’s Department of Transportation (DOT).